History of Housesteads Roman Fort

 Towards the end of the 3rd century the barrack accommodation within the fort was radically transformed, and the settlement outside largely abandoned.
 The fort’s defences also underwent major refurbishment at the same time.
 The effective size of the garrison is likely to have been reduced, and many of those previously living outside the fort may have retreated within the defences for security.

 The last-known inscription, dating to about AD 300, is a fragmentary text to ‘the emperors’.
-It may belong to a new monumental storage building (building 15) constructed beside the main east gate.
-A final reference to the garrison appears in an early 5th-century Roman list of military commands and civil service posts throughout the empire, known as the Notitia Dignitatum.READ MORE ABOUT ROMAN BRITAIN
+It may belong to a new monumental storehouse building (building 15) constructed beside the main east gate.
+The last reference to the garrison is probably in the Notitia Dignitatum, a late Roman list of military commands and civil service posts throughout the empire.
+However, the date of compilation for that part of the Notitia covering the western empire is uncertain, so we cannot be sure how long the garrison remained in the final decades of the 4th or early 5th century.READ MORE ABOUT ROMAN BRITAIN

 Roman rule in north Britain ended at the turn of the 5th century AD.
 Immediate post-Roman activity at Housesteads is indicated by a ‘cist’ burial in a water tank close to the north curtain wall.
 This may be associated with an apsidal structure nearby which is similar in size and form to a building at Vindolanda that has been identified as a church.